 Fourthly, all over the United States there are schools and colleges that help out veterans by offering them discounts from as low as a single digit to up to 50% off.
 Most of the discounts listed on their website on the veterans or military section, if not then ask.
 This varies greatly based on the degree program and degree seeking level.
 Other than discounts, some educational institutes provides scholarships and grants to different categories of people, including veterans and their families.
 There are multiple scholarships and grants available for different criteria.

 These are the multiple options that are available for veterans and their loved ones to avail.
 The United States makes sure that their men that fighting for this country receive all the benefits in education.
-These educational benefits covers the Air Force, the Navy,the Marines, the Coast Guards and the Army.
+These educational benefits covers the Air Force, schools with tuition assistance for Navy, the Coast Guards and the Army.